|

 Topics to be discussed include:

-- Introduction to common pollutants in aqueous systems,
+- Introduction to common pollutants in environmental systems,

-- Fate of pollutants in various aqueous systems,
+- Fate of pollutants in various environmental systems,

 - Introduction to water/wastewater treatment unit processes,